sevann-radhak/codo-a-codo-p1/README.md

+This project has been done for Codo-a-codo course (23501) by group 21:
+- Valentin Moriena.
+- Felipe Moriena.
+- Sevann Radhak.

 To run this app locallly, run these steps in your terminal once you have cloned this repository.

 ### `npm intall`